HIGHWAY DESIGN

 ADDITIONAL HIGHWAY PROJECTS

-BRTA also insured that rumble strips on Highway 78 near Red Lodge consistent with the MDT Rumble Strip Guidance were included and assisted the City of Red Lodge in securing an MDT encroachment permit for the installation of safety signage on the Highway 78 Multi-Use Pathway.
-Installation of the signage is scheduled for the summer of 2020.
+Beartooth Trails also insured that rumble strips on Highway 78 near Red Lodge consistent with the MDT Rumble Strip Guidance were included and assisted the City of Red Lodge in securing an MDT encroachment permit for the installation of safety signage on the Highway 78 Multi-Use Pathway.

-BRTA supported the design for the rebuild project on West Fork Road that included 11’ driving lanes and four-foot shoulders completed in 2017.
-Share the road signs (with cyclists) were installed at the behest of the BRTA in 2019.
+Beartooth Trails supported the design for the rebuild project on West Fork Road that included 11’ driving lanes and four-foot shoulders completed in 2017.
+Share the road signs (with cyclists) were installed at the behest of Beartooth Trails in 2019.